 Bizarre Magic magicians use magic as a visual kicker in their bizarre magic to tell tales of the strange, eccentric, or spectacular kind (providing “proof” that the story did in fact happen).

 The Cauldron (1967), Invocation (1974) and The Altar Flame were several journals devoted to Bizarre Magick (1993).
-The Vibrations journal often discusses topics related to Bizarre Magick.
+The Vibrations journal discusses topics related to Bizarre Magick.

 List of Bizarre Magic Magicians: